 Occasionally, migrants find themselves unlawfully in New Zealand.
-This is typically because their visa has lapsed and they have overstayed, or they have breached the conditions of their visa.
+This is usually because their visa has lapsed and they have overstayed, or they have breached the conditions of their visa.
 The general position is that a person in this situation has an obligation to leave the country.
 However, in “special cases”, they may make a request under section 61 of the Immigration Act 2009 for a visa to be granted without them having to leave the country like they typically would – known as a “section 61 request”.
 This article discusses some general matters that should be considered before making a section 61 request.

 Section 61 of the Immigration Act 2009